BlackToolBoxLaboratory/homepage_react/README.md

 Feel free to see around the codebase.

-There will be grateful to be given advices, if you have any idea to improve the code.
+There will be grateful to be given advices.

+Please file the [issue](https://github.com/BlackToolBoxLaboratory/blacktbox-demo/issues), if you have any idea to enhance it.